Version 0.28: This article may not be up to date for the latest stable release of Crawl.

-Pressing the o key causes your character to autoexplore the current floor, mapping out unexplored territory until something of interest is discovered, such as monsters, items, traps, or unusual dungeon features.
+Pressing the o key causes your character to autoexplore the current floor, mapping out unexplored territory until something of interest is discovered, such as monsters, items, or unusual dungeon features.
 This feature is primarily included for convenience's sake, allowing you to rapidly breeze through uneventful areas, but it does offer some unique advantages and disadvantages:

-Cons: Autoexplore does not explore in a terribly efficient manner.
+- Autoexplore does not explore in a terribly efficient manner.
 Oftentimes, it leaves the corners of rooms or ends of hallways unseen until after exploring every other part of a floor, forcing you to trudge around the floor once more to explore every tile.
-Of course if you don't intend to explore every tile in a certain area, or if you don't care about your turn count, autoexplore works fine.
+Of course if you don't intend to explore every tile in a certain area, or if you don't care about your turn count, autoexplore works just fine.

 Also, autoexplore hits some technical hurdles in certain branches.
 In particular, the tides in the Shoals result in erratic behavior, and autoexploring the Abyss results in a lot of fruitless backtracking as you re-explore areas you just forgot about.